Showing 258 resources related to refugee, asylum & migration. Click here to see resources across all topics.

 Path provides free ESOL courses, and run The Hive Online, a safe space for migrants to practice English conversations while learning about the British culture, local services, opportunities, and share their cultural identities and stories.

-HEMCC is a charity based in Hull which aims to advance the education and training of members of ethnic minorities within the local area, so as to assist them to adapt within a new community.
+HEMCC aims to advance the education and training of members of ethnic minorities within the local area, so as to assist them to adapt within a new community.
 We provide English Language classes in both ESOL and IELTS in order to allow refugees to gain vital language skills which will help them to integrate within British society.

 BHI is a community engagement organisation working towards equality of access to health and social care within Leeds and the surrounding areas for disadvantaged communities.
 They offer community initiatives, senior support groups and counselling.